kubeflow/model-registry/clients/python/README.md

 versions = registry.get_model_versions("registered_model_id")

-# We can get associated model artifacts with the versions
-model_artifacts = [version.model for version in versions]

-# We can also get a list of all model artifacts
+# We can get a list of all model artifacts
 all_model_artifacts = registry.get_model_artifacts()
 ```